kubernetes-sigs/azuredisk-csi-driver/V2DriverDemo.md

 NAME      READY   STATUS    RESTARTS   AGE   IP           NODE                                NOMINATED NODE   READINESS GATES mysql-0   2/2     Running   0          10m   10.244.0.7   aks-nodepool1-20996793-vmss000002   <none>           <none>

-## now that the pods started, lets validate the ZRS magic, we should see the data we injected originally in the pod
+## Now that the pod failover is complete, lets validate that the client can access the server.
+We should see the data we wrote earlier
 kubectl run mysql-client --image=mysql:5.7 -i -t --rm --restart=Never --\
   mysql -h mysql-read -e "SELECT * FROM v2test.messages"